Materials-Consortia/OPTIMADE/optimade.rst

 Compact formats
 ~~~~~~~~~~~~~~~

-Currently, only one **compact format** is defined, represented by the string :val:`"constant"`, supporting lists with equal values along a given list axis.
+Currently, only one **compact format** is defined, represented by the string :val:`"constant"`, supporting lists consisting of constant values along a given axis.
 If the server adopts this compact format, the list MUST include only one value for that list axis.
 This value MUST be interpreted as the constant value of the list along that dimension.